 I learned early that as much as the stereotype of a hardworking people was true, as was the fact that Bosnians did another thing extremely well – enjoy.
 Enjoy life, and the small pleasures it brings.
 Enjoy simple things like conversation, a cup of coffee (or rather session), and the sweets or snacks that went with it.
 It wasn’t even about the coffee, it was about the excuse to see one another and simply talk and share our day.
 It makes me sad that as the years go by, so do a lot of these little traditions.

-The creation of alcohol, particularly rakija was also a time honored tradition.
+The creation of alcohol, particularly rakija was also a time-honored tradition.
 When rakija was brewed, it was an excuse for a lamb roast, and the whole neighborhood to partake.
 The fruit, particularly Bosnia’s famous plums, were harvested at their peak.
-The mash was turned into a refined alcohol that became plum brandy (rakija).
-It was slowly enjoyed.
+The mash was turned into refined alcohol that became plum brandy (rakija).
+It was slowly sipped and enjoyed.
 The best was saved for special occasions such as celebrations and weddings.

 Bosnian people live all around the world now.
 From Australia to America.
 Many of these traditions live on, however, many are slowly being lost to time and to the modern lifestyle which is supplanting rahatluk.
 However, even if some of it is lost, one thing should remain perennial for everyone, not just Bosnians, taking time to enjoy the little things in life, no matter how minuscule or insignificant they may seem.